chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

       jcr.repository.path=file://opt/xldeploy/repository

-## Location of the work directory

-By default, the XL Deploy work directory is located at `XLDEPLOY_SERVER_HOME/work`.
-To change the location, change the value of `recovery-dir` in `XLDEPLOY_SERVER_HOME/conf/tasker.conf`.

 ## Using a database

 XL Deploy can also use a database to store its repository.
 The built-in Jackrabbit JCR implementation must be configured to make this possible.